 She dragged him across the dirt to where the girl was.
 She quickly dumped him on the floor in front of the Marshall's office and left him there to dream in his sleep.

-The Marshall, picked up his hat as he was so shocked that he heard such a scream and ran over here, only to be knocked over by some woman.
+The Marshal, picked up his hat as he was so shocked that he heard such a scream and ran over here, only to be knocked over by some woman.
 He sighed and put the hat on his head, then turned to look at the woman.
 A feather was attached to her hat.
 His rose both brows and looked shocked.

 Had he just run into Ms. Dawes?

 He heard a girl softly crying down the alley.
 He ran down and saw a charming Native lady who was bleeding all down in her private areas and parts of her neck.
 She sobbed softly, but her face was almost smiling.